iamvincenzo/ebhi-seg-unet-ablation-studies/README.md

 ## The parameters that can be provided through the command line and allow customization of the execution are:

-Certainly!
-Here's an updated version of the table with additional details in the "Value Description" column:

 | Key                   | Value Description                                          |
 |-----------------------|------------------------------------------------------------|
 | run_name              | The name assigned to the current run                        |